Ph.D. in Design Engineering and Robotics, M.Sc, BSc

 Description of research

-His work focuses on developing novel soft robotic human phantom (RobotPatient) and using the phantom to support medical palpation training.
+His work focuses on developing a novel soft robotic human phantom (RobotPatient) and using the phantom to support medical palpation training.
 The phantom could dynamically simulate various medical conditions and imitate a similar condition of the patient for palpation training and diagnosis.
-In particular, he is also trying to further understand how the role of the body in perception and action coupled during palpation tasks, and how to re-inform the human-learning process with robot-assisted approach.
+In particular, he is also trying to further understand how the role of the body in perception and action coupled during palpation tasks, and how to re-inform the human-learning process with a robot-assisted approach.

 - Soft robotics